- Natural Health Shop

 You can add it to cereal or a smoothie to boost healthy protein and fiber content.

-If you don't mind a little chocolate in your life, add some truly healthy chocolate (cacao nibs) to the almond pulp.
-Just a teaspoon goes a long way in adding flavor, texture, and health-promoting effects on your cardiovascular system (tons of flavonoids in quality cacao).
+If you don't mind a little chocolate in your life, add some cacao nibs to the almond pulp.
+Just a teaspoon goes a long way in adding flavor, texture, and health-promoting effects on your cardiovascular system.

 Drizzle a tablespoon of raw, organic honey on top, and that's all there is to it.
 A simple way to enjoy every last bit of the almond milk-making process.